 7. Do a budget.
 Do a budget.
 Do a budget

 You might skip over this point, thinking you don’t need to do this, but we can’t recommend it highly enough.
 78% of students worry about money while they are at university and this in turn can cause problems with your social life, relationships and mental health.
 Knowing how much money you will have coming in and how much you can afford to spend before you set off, will set you out on a good pathway.
 You should also check out what scholarships, grants and bursaries you could be eligible to apply for and keep an eye on them while you are at university as an additional £1,000 or more could come in very handy.

 8. Find out all about Freshers’ Week

-Freshers week is the perfect opportunity to familiarise yourself with the university and all it has to offer, while you have no academic commitments.
-There will be tons of activities going on and a little pre-planning before you arrive will help you to maximise the benefit and ensure you get registered with the events you are interested in.
+Freshers week is not going to look the same this year, but the universities are doing all they can to try and make it a good experience.
+Check out what your university has planned and a little pre-planning before you arrive will help you to maximise the benefit and ensure you get registered with the activities you are interested in.

 9. Learn some simple recipes

 If you are already a budding Jamie Oliver or Nigella Lawson then you will be fine, but most 18 years olds don’t spend that much time cooking.
 Take advantage of the summer holidays to learn a few basic meals that you can cook easily and don’t cost a fortune will definitely prove worthwhile.
 There are also some good, simple student cookbooks that know students have little time and no money, that give you lots of healthy, easy to cook meal ideas.